 Complete a second business impact survey of Surrey businesses and incorporate information as part of the on-going recovery planning exercise.
 Prepare our businesses for a potential second wave of COVID-19 infection through capacity building programming.
 Hosted an industry roundtable with local N95 respirator manufacturers alongside representatives of Emergency Management BC as well as Provincial Health Services Authority procurement officials to accelerate the manufacturing of these critical PPE items.
-6 Support regional and provincial public health needs Closed City facilities (libraries, recreation and cultural centres) as per direction of Public Health Officer and executed deep cleaning of closed facilities.
-Developed clear guidelines for staff as they deal with colleagues and members of the public to ensure physical distancing.
-Rolled out remote work opportunities where possible with full or almost full access to required applications to continue provide services.
+6 Support regional and provincial public health Closed City facilities (libraries, recreation and cultural centres) as per direction of Public Health Officer and executed deep cleaning of closed facilities.
+Developed clear guidelines for staff as they deal with colleagues and members of the public to ensure physical distancing. needs Rolled out remote work opportunities where possible with full or almost full access to required applications to continue provide services.
 Implemented call centres and digital portals allowing clients access to staff and city services remotely, including credit card payments over the phone.
 Developed guidelines to mitigate water shut offs to ensure no disruption of water to residents and businesses.
 Fraser Health EOC is now working with other Cities to develop Emergency Response Centres to help their vulnerable populations, this based on Surrey's model that was done in collaboration with Fraser Health and BC Housing Fraser Health nurses that are currently working at the Emergency Response Centre have proceeded with testing of a large number of Surrey's vulnerable population at shelter locations in the City.
-Fraser Health nurses working at the Emergency Response Centre have proceeded with testing of a large number of Surrey's vulnerable population at shelter locations in the City.
-7 Implement a 3-level plan for critical & essential services Established three levels of service for activities in the City: Level One - Modified Business Services are taking place.
-Level Two - Critical Business Services in place, such as issuance and processing of permits, infrastructure operations, continuing with active capital projects, supporting the efforts of essential service provision.
-Level Three - Essential Services in place only, including: Police, Fire, Bylaws, waste collection, traffic management, water and sewer operations, etc. Created comprehensive departmental plans for the implementation of the three levels of service.
+Fraser Health nurses working at the Emergency Response Centre have continued to test Surrey's vulnerable population with no positive results for virus infection to date.
+A shower program for the vulnerable population has been put in place at the Emergency Response Centre at the request of Fraser Health Public Health Officer to help minimize the risk of COVID-19 through proper hygiene.
+7 Implement a Established three levels of service for activities in the City: 3-level plan Level One - Modified Business Services are taking place. for critical & essential Level Two - Critical Business Services in place, such as issuance and processing of permits, infrastructure operations, continuing with active capital projects, supporting the efforts of essential service provision. services • Level Three - Essential Services in place only, including: Police, Fire, Bylaws, waste collection, traffic management, water and sewer operations, etc. Created comprehensive departmental plans for the implementation of the three levels of service.